lizawilliamson050/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger projects into smaller, manageable tasks.
 By doing this, you can better track your progress and ensure that you are making meaningful headway.

 Remember to take breaks throughout the day to clear your mind and refocus.
 Avoid multitasking as much as possible, as it can be distracting and reduce your efficiency.
 Instead, focus solely on one task at a time to ensure the best possible outcome.
 Finally, use version control and documentation to keep your code organized and easy to maintain.
 With these tips, your coding skills will continue to grow and improve.

+# 2024-02-08
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In software development, this translates to writing clean, maintainable code that solves problems effectively without unnecessary complexity.
+Always strive for clarity and readability in your programs, as they're more likely to be debugged, scaled, and reused by others, including your future self."

+In practice, it means favoring composability over monolithic designs, choosing well-established libraries and patterns, avoiding premature optimization, and continuously refactoring to keep complexity under control.
+It also highlights the importance of understanding the problem domain deeply before attempting a solution.
+Remember, you're not just coding for the machine but also for the humans who will read, review, and build upon your work.